TheBodger/MMM-AudioProxy/README.md

 Some browser security will reject a visualiser directly accessing data from a DLNA server.
 The proxy server that is started by this module when the magic mirror webserver starts will act as a proxy, sending the request to the DLNA server and amending succesful response headers to allow the visualiser to access the DLNA data.

-This module is also a demo for the MMM-ButterMeNoParsnips module that provides support for the ButterChurn visualiser linked to an Sudio tag.
+This module is also a demo for the MMM-ButterMeNoParsnips module that provides support for the ButterChurn visualiser linked to an Audio tag.

 A more comprehensive Ausio player using this module can be found at MMM-SimplePlayer